diwis/BUFET/README.md

 gzip -d All_Mammalia.gene_info.gz
 gzip -d microT_special_dataset.csv.gz
 gzip -d miRanda_special_dataset.csv.gz</code></pre></li>
-    <li>Place all input files in the same folder as the .py and .bin files.
-If not, modify file paths accordingly.</li>
+    <li>It is suggested that you place all of the above text files and folders in the same directory as the .py and .bin files.
+If you prefer to skip this step, please modify the following command by entering the custom paths for each file.</li>
-    <li>From inside the folder containing the .py and .bin files execute the following command to run the experiment:
+    <li>From inside the directory containing the .py and .bin files execute the following command to run the experiment:
 	    <pre><code>python bufet.py -interactions XX_special_dataset.csv -ontology annotation_special_dataset.csv -output output.txt -miRNA input/expYY/miRNA-ZZ.txt -synonyms All_Mammalia.gene_info -processors PP --ensGO --miRanda -iterations NN</code></pre>
     where:
     	<ul>